• Skip to primary navigation

 How long do electric car batteries last?

-That depends on a range of things such as the manufacturer, exposure to extreme temperature and charging habits.
-On average, your electric vehicle’s car battery loses 1-2% function per year – generally, most individuals will change vehicles long before their electric vehicle battery becomes unusable.
+That depends on a range of things such as the manufacturer, exposure to extreme temperatures and charging habits.
+On average, your electric vehicle’s car battery loses 1-2% function per year.
+Generally, most individuals will change vehicles long before their electric vehicle battery becomes unusable.

 As a general estimate, you can expect an electric vehicle battery to last between 10-20 years before needing replacement.